learning-continuous-deployment/learning-continuous-deployment.github.io/_posts/2015-06-07-docker-swarm.md

 	docker run -d -p <swarm_port>:2375 swarm manage token://<cluster_id>

-To check your configuration you can run `docker -H tcp://<manager_ip:manager_port> info`.
+To check your configuration you can run

+    docker -H tcp://<manager_ip:manager_port> info

 You can use the regular docker CLI to access your nodes.
 Use [this link](https://docs.docker.com/swarm/API/) to check out the Docker Swarm API.
 To list all your nodes, use:

     docker run --rm swarm list token://<cluster_id>